 Before he was Han Solo, Harrison Ford was a carpenter who happened to make a cabinet for George Lucas.
 Lucas cast Ford in a small role in his American Graffiti (1973).
 In 1975, Lucas paid Ford to read lines from Star Wars, and the aspiring actor eventually landed the part of the space rogue.
 Ford’s decades-spanning career had included the Indiana Jones franchise and a number of other successful films.

-Ford starred in the 2011 nonstarter Cowboys & Aliens, but has another potential sci-fi franchize on the horizon.
+Recently, Ford starred in the 2011 nonstarter Cowboys & Aliens, but has another potential sci-fi franchise on the horizon.
 He’ll play the Colonel Hyrum Graff in Ender’s Game, which is slated for November 2013.
-He also has the Jackie Robinson biopic 13 coming out in April 2013, in which he plays Brooklyn Dodgers general manager Branch Rickey.

 Before playing the iconic Jedi Knight, Hamill was an unknown actor who tried out for the role of Luke Skywalker at the suggestion of a friend.
 Though not known for starring in blockbusters since Star Wars, Hamill has enjoyed a second act by voicing The Joker in Batman: The Animated Series and other dark knight animated projects.
 During the 2012 presidential campaign, he appeared on Current TV to stump for President Obama several times.